Java Arrays, Wat!

 Error:(6, 31) java: code too large

 It may seem odd that the error is not about the array size but rather the code size.
-This is because arrays are initialized in bytecode, which generates code to create and populate the array one element at a time.
-When the array is large, the generated bytecode exceeds Java's method size limit (65,535 bytes).
+This is because arrays are initialised in bytecode, which generates code to create and populate the array one element at a time.
+When the array is large, the generated bytecode exceeds Java’s method size limit (65,535 bytes).

 The Code